ForestAdmin/agent-nodejs/docs/datasources/provided/sequelize.md

 The sequelize data source allows to import collections from a sequelize instance.

+In order to make everything work as expected, you need to install the package `@forestadmin/datasource-sequelize@beta`.

 Note that:

 - Sequelize scopes will be mapped to Forest Admin segments